levovix0/sigui/readme.md

 method init*(this: MyComponent) =
   procCall this.super.init()

-  this.myState.changed.connectTo this, val:
+  this.myState.changed.connectTo this:
-    this.myInternalState = val
+    this.myInternalState = this.myState[]

   this.makeLayout:
     - UiRect():